Armouring of a frictional interface by mechanical noise: Numerical support

 \section{Numerical support}

 \paragraph{Objective}

 We now numerically verify our prediction that $P(x) \sim x^{k+2}$ (\cref{eq:px}).
 We simulate a large number of realisations of a potential energy landscape constructed from randomly drawn widths (considering different distributions $P_w(w)$) and constant curvature.
-We study the distribution of stopping wells if a ``free'' particle is `thrown' into the landscape at a high initial velocity (much larger than $v_c(\langle w \rangle)$ such that particle transverses many wells before stopping).
+We study the distribution of stopping wells for a ``free'' particle that is `thrown' into the landscape at a high initial velocity such that particle transverses many wells before stopping (i.e.\ the kinetic energy with which the particle is thrown is much larger than $\mathcal{E}_c(\langle w \rangle)$).

 \paragraph{Map}